London Event Videography

 Once I was completely satisfied with the edit, I uploaded the highlights video to my Vimeo channel and sent my client a private link for them to view.
 I then received some very positive feedback, and only a couple of detailed changes to the first delivered edit was required.
 After the final sign-off, and payment of my final invoice had been made, I delivered a digital file to my client’s specifications.

-My dedicated approach to an event videography service involves assisting all my clients in the delivery of the best quality video and content for any sized event or booking.
-If you would like any assistance with your event videography, please get in touch – I’m only too happy to help.
+My dedicated approach to event videography involves assisting all my clients in the delivery of the best quality video and content for the promotion of their events or booking.
+Some examples of previous event videography that I have delivered include the International Performance Awards 2017 and the Global 12 Music Festival 2017.
+If you would like experienced assistance with your event videography, please get in touch – I’m only too happy to help.